corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 In Java, turn it on using the `-parameters` command line option to `javac`.
 If you cannot recompile classes, such as when using a third-party library, you can use a proxy serializer.
 See [Pluggable Serializers for CorDapps](cordapp-custom-serializers.md).
 * Annotate the class with `@CordaSerializable`.
-* Ensure the declared types of constructor arguments, getters, and setters are supported.
-If you use generics, the generic parameter must be a supported type, an open wildcard (`*`), or a bounded wildcard which is widened to an open wildcard.
+* Make sure Corda supports the declared types of constructor arguments, getters, and setters.
+If you use generics, the generic parameter must be a supported type, an open wildcard (`*`), or a bounded wildcard that has been widened to an open wildcard.
-* Object graph cycles are not supported, so an object cannot refer to itself, directly or indirectly
+* Design your objects so that they **do not** refer to themselves, directly or indirectly.
+Object graph cycles are not supported.

 Super-classes must adhere the same rules, but can be abstract.

-#### Constructor Instantiation
+#### Constructor instantiation

-The primary way Corda’s AMQP serialization framework instantiates objects is via a specified constructor.
-This is used to first determine which properties of an object are to be serialised, then, on deserialization, it is used to instantiate the object with the serialized values.
+Corda’s AMQP serialization framework primarily instantiates objects is via a specified constructor.
+First, the constructor determines which properties of an object to serialize.
+Then, on deserialization, it instantiates the object with the serialized values.

-It is recommended that serializable objects in Corda adhere to the following rules, as they allow immutable state objects to be deserialised:
+For immutable state objects to be deserializable, serializable objects must have:

 * A Java Bean getter for each of the properties in the constructor, with a name of the form `getX`.
 For example, for a constructor parameter `foo`, there must be a getter called `getFoo()`.
-If `foo` is a boolean, the getter may optionally be called `isFoo()` (this is why the class must be compiled with parameter names turned on)
+If `foo` is a boolean, the getter may optionally be called `isFoo()`.
+This is why the class must be compiled with parameter names turned on.
-* A constructor which takes all of the properties that you wish to record in the serialized form.
-This is required in order for the serialization framework to reconstruct an instance of your class
+* A constructor that takes all the properties you wish to record in the serialized form.
+This is required for the serialization framework to reconstruct an instance of your class.
 * If more than one constructor is provided, the serialization framework needs to know which one to use.
+The `@ConstructorForDeserialization`
-The `@ConstructorForDeserialization` annotation can be used to indicate which one.
-For a Kotlin class, without the `@ConstructorForDeserialization` annotation, the
+You can use annotation to indicate which one.
+For example, if you use a Kotlin class without the `@ConstructorForDeserialization` annotation, the
-*primary constructor* will be selected
+*primary constructor* will be selected.

 In Kotlin, this maps cleanly to a data class where there getters are synthesized automatically.
-For example, suppose we have the following data class:
+For example, suppose you have this data class:

 {{< tabs name="tabs-1" >}}
 {{% tab name="kotlin" %}}